ehtick/Microsoft-Teams-Samples/samples/bot-conversation/README.md

-# Teams Conversation Bot
+# Bot Quickstart

-This sample demonstrates how to handle various bot conversation events in Microsoft Teams, including adaptive cards, read receipts, message update/delete events, and mentions.
-It showcases capabilities such as immersive reader support, AI labels, citations, feedback buttons, and sensitivity labels.
+This sample demonstrates how to handle various bot conversation events in Microsoft Teams.

 ## Interaction with Bot